bytecodealliance/cap-std/README.md

  - Use the [`cap-directories`] crate to create `Dir`s for config, cache and other data directories.
  - Use the [`cap-tempfile`] crate to create `Dir`s for temporary directories.
- - Use the `unsafe` [`Dir::open_ambient_dir`] to open a plain path.
+ - Use [`Dir::open_ambient_dir`] to open a plain path.
 This function is not sandboxed, and may open any file the host process has access to.

 ## Examples